Stereokinetic stimulus

 Stereokinetic stimulus, stereokinetic depth, stereokinetic illusion is an illusion of depth induced by moving two-dimensional stimuli.

-A stereokinetic stimuli generates 3D perception based on 2D rotational motion.
+A stereokinetic stimulus generates the perception of 3D based on 2D rotational motion.

 A stereokinetic effect is created when flat displays are rotated in the frontal plane and are perceived as having three-dimensional structure.

 History

 Ernst Mach first reported a depth effect produced by motion in the frontoparallel plane in 1886.

 Marcel Duchamp first experimented with stereokinetic depth in 1935.